 "My background and life experience, not just in childhood but throughout my life, are the most important factors in everything I do, every day."

 Yesterday I spent the day with a client in prison charged with a serious crime.
 Then I travelled to meet his wider family who are very worried about him.
 The ability to engage with people from every walk of life, to be able to communicate, in a calm but empathetic way, I definitely derive from my experience of childhood.

 I have always had an eclectic mix of different friends who do different things.
-So being able to engage with people, and understand what makes people tick wherever they’re from…
+Being able to engage with people, and understand what makes people tick wherever they’re from…

 When it comes to jury trials, I am speaking to an audience of 12 people from every conceivable walk of life.
 From sixth formers to 75-year-old retired army majors.
 The most eclectic mix of people.
 Because a jury is randomly selected from members of the public.
 Every race, every age group, every profession.

 The more you can appeal to, and understand what might appeal to the whole audience, the whole group, the more likely you are to persuade more of them towards your argument.

 It is an odd thing I am saying.
 My life experience and ability to read human beings may well make a difference to the outcome of a criminal trial.
 People may say the evidence should determine if a person is innocent or guilty.
 But of course, juries are made up of human beings and they can be persuaded by any number of things.

 Sometimes, I tell stories about my life experiences to illustrate points in my speeches.
 If that resonates with the jury and causes them to reflect on my story and apply that to the case in a way that helps my client, then that plainly can have an impact on the case, regardless of what the evidence says."

 Others seem to agree with Chris' self-assessment.
 The Legal 500, an industry rankings guide, quotes one of Chris' peers on his courtroom abilities: "Excellent tactical analysis, good rapport with clients and extraordinary courtroom presence."